 NEURO-DESIGN & TALENT SELECTION

-Jim Collins writes in his book, “From Good to Great”, that for people to engage in constantly changing job functions and companies to progress in a disruptive business environment, they have to get the right person on the right bus on the right seat.
-To be able to do this, the journey starts with talent selection professionals that source the right people who have the skills and qualities required to execute particular job functions and the personality to fit in with the team and the company they are recruited into.
-In order to find the best candidates, talent selection professionals usually start with a customized selection process that consist of various tests and assessments like personality tests, cognitive tests and so forth.
-Most companies place a high emphasis on personality, qualifications, skills and competencies when they recruit new employees, but too little on their neurological design – the neurophysiological elements that influence how people naturally think, learn and process information – commonly referred to as neuro-design.
+Jim Collins writes in his book, “From Good to Great”, that for people to engage in constantly changing job functions and for companies to progress in a disruptive business landscape, they must get the right person on the right bus on the right seat.
+To be able to do this, the journey starts with talent selection professionals who source the right people who have the skills and qualities required to execute particular job functions and the personality to fit in with the team and the company they are recruited into.
+Talent selection professionals usually start with a customized selection process consisting of various tests and assessments like personality and cognitive tests to get the best candidates.
+Most companies emphasize personality, qualifications, skills, and competencies when recruiting new employees, but not enough on the elements influencing their mental flexibility, change agility, risk of errors and mistakes, and how they naturally prefer to think, learn, process information, and solve complex problems.

 Personality is the sum total of “nature” and “nurture”, or differently stated, the sum total of genetics and how the environment has shaped them.
-To have an in-depth understanding of a person’s personality, “nature”, or differently stated, the impact of genetics or a person’s neurological wiring, should be the natural starting point.
-For talent selection professionals to find the right person most suited for the position, the talent selection process therefore, should start with doing an assessment of the candidate’s neurological design before doing a personality test.
-This will provide valuable insights about the candidate’s brain potential, neurological thinking, learning and communication preferences, their neurological wiring, potential risk for error, how they are talented and the natural default mode they usually would prefer functioning in when exposed to increased complexities and disruptive change.
+To understand a person’s personality, “nature”, or differently stated, the impact of genetics or a person’s neurological design should be the starting point before doing a personality test.
+Neurological design is commonly referred to as neuro-design.
+This will provide valuable insights about the candidate’s potential, thinking, learning, and communication preferences, and the potential risk for error and mistakes when exposed to increased complexities and rapid change.

-1.Do a Neuro Agility Profile® Advanced+ assessment on all team members the candidate is being recruited into.
-The NAP™ brain profile assessment is the most comprehensive neurological design profile of its kind.
+1. Do a Neuro Agility Profile® Advanced+ assessment on all team members the candidate is being recruited into.
+The NAP™ assessment is a comprehensive, multi-dimensional instrument that complements talent selection instruments.
+It is frequently used in concurrence with talent selection instruments at company assessment centers.

-2.Conduct a High Performance Team intervention, debriefing team members on their individual profiles and the team profile.
-Identify the gaps with regards to the neuro-design roles that team members fulfill in the team that prevent them from functioning at optimum level as a high performing, agile team.
+2. Conduct a High-Performance Team intervention, debriefing team members on their NAP™ profiles and the team profile.
+Identify the gaps in the neuro-design roles that team members fulfill that prevent them from functioning at optimum levels as a high-performing, agile team.

-3.Get feedback from team members and the team leader to identify what characteristics, qualities and skills are needed in the vacant position, and what the profile of the ideal applicant should look like.
+3. Get feedback from team members and the team leader to identify what characteristics, qualities, and skills are needed in the vacant position, and what the profile of the ideal applicant should look like.

-4.Do an analysis of the job functions, characteristics, skills and qualities required for the specific position.
-Match it with the neurophysiological components of thinking, learning and processing information.
+4. Analyze the job functions, characteristics, skills, and qualities required for the position.
+Match it with the neurophysiological components of thinking, learning, and processing information.
 The following neurophysiological elements that impact how people learn, think and process information should be taken into consideration:

 • Relative / functional lateral preferences